Graduate Freshers' Guide

 I want to extend the warmest welcome to you as you prepare to join Wadham College.
 You have been admitted here because the College believes you have the capacity to benefit from the rich intellectual opportunities that will be yours as a graduate student at Oxford University.

 Wadham is a fine place - fine in scholarly tradition but also modern and liberal in its outlook.
 We appreciate that many of our graduate students will spend the majority of their time based in their departments, but we do hope that you will take advantage of all that the College has to offer you, whether this is dining in our 17th century Hall, participating in MCR social events in the McCall MacBain Graduate Centre, attending talks arranged by our graduate Research Associates, or joining College societies and sports teams.

 Although we shall do some things differently this coming academic year to keep our community safe, our aim is to ensure that you enjoy as normal a College experience as possible.
 I know that you will join with us in helping to make this happen.

 You will make lasting friendships here, both with your fellow students and with our academics.
 One of the great benefits of an Oxford college, from a graduate student’s perspective, is the range of unexpected intellectual encounters that can occur when students from a wide range of backgrounds, nationalities and intellectual disciplines are brought together in one community.

-You will discover that Wadham is a diverse and tolerant place.
-Each member of College is entitled to the respect that admission to this community confers, regardless of background, disability, race, sexual orientation, religious belief or none.
+You will discover that Wadham is a diverse and inclusive community.
+Each member of College is entitled to the respect that admission to this historic place confers, regardless of background, disability, race, sexual orientation, religious belief or none.
 We are famous throughout the University for the solidarity that our students show towards one another and for the pride that they take in being members of Wadham College and I am confident that you, too, will contribute to and benefit from this singular spirit.

 As Warden and Head of the College, I hope to meet you soon - I am sure we shall come to know each other well, and I look forward to that.